‘This is Us’ house fire recovery, then and now

 Federal disaster declaration opens options on the tax return

-Taxpayers in a federal disaster area who incur disaster-related casualty losses have a choice about when to claim their losses.
-A disaster-related casualty loss may either be claimed on a tax return for the year the disaster occurred or on the prior year’s original or amended return.
+Taxpayers in a federal disaster area who incur disaster-related casualty losses can deduct their unreimbursed expenses on their tax return either for the year the disaster occurred or the prior year.

 For example, a loss occurring in 2018 may be claimed on the taxpayer’s 2018 tax return filed in 2019, or on an original or amended 2017 return filed in 2018.
 While claiming the loss on the 2017 return results in a faster tax refund, waiting to claim the loss may result in greater tax savings.
 It depends on the specific situation for the taxpayer.
 In 1998, the Big Three were about to graduate from high school.
 If she couldn’t claim any of them on her 1998 tax return, she may want to claim the disaster in 1998 to offset the loss of their dependent exemptions.
 But if they remained her dependents, it might have been better to deduct the housefire losses on her 1997 return.
 But regardless of which year provides the greatest tax benefit, if Rebecca needs the money as soon as possible, she’ll have to decide to put it on her 1997 return.